gilbett/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display lines containing the pattern
 Display the number of lines that contain the patterno Task 16.
-Display lines containing the pattern and lines
+Display lines containing the pattern and lines Task 17.
+Display all the linesnot containing patter Display all lines starting with a letter